vijayrnadar/katas2023/ReadMe.md

 - Send the exiting (hotel, airline, car rental) reservations  details
 - Send reservation updates to Reservation System

+### 4.1.4.
+IT Support
+- Receive email about failures
+- Handle any manual intervention required in case of failure

 ## 4.2.
 Business Processes
 The system has the following business workflow scenario.
 - (Hotel, airline, car rental)  reservation flow